-The term 'Systemic Risk' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Systemic Risk' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Systemic Risk refers to those dangers that threaten the entire financial sector, another segment of the market, or the entire market.
 Analysts and economists also call this volatility, “undiversifiable” risk, and market risk.
 Such risk is especially dangerous because it can not be entirely avoided nor accurately predicted or forecast.
 There is no practical way to mitigate such risks to the entire system by diversifying assets.
 Instead, it can only be managed (though never perfectly) via effective hedging strategies or through the optimal allocation of assets.

 Another way of considering such Systemic Risk is that it entails the very real possibility that a company-level or bank-level failure could set off serious volatility and instability.
 It might begin a chain reaction that leads to collapse in a whole industry, market segment, or even entire national or multinational economy.
 This risk to the system caused much of the Global Financial Crisis of 2008.
 At this tumultuous time in American and Western economic and geopolitical history, there were a number of financial companies in particular that were labeled too big to fail simply because they posed a real risk to the entire system.